NetGear Nighthawk X10 (R9000) Review

 2.4 GHz.
 Throughput

-This model continued its strong performance in medium distance assessments, again scoring near the top of the pack in both tests.
-It had an average speed of 45 Mbit/s in the obstructed test and 47 Mbit/s in the line of sight test.
+This model continued its strong performance compared to other top-ranked WiFi routers in medium-distance assessments, again scoring near the top of the pack.
+It had an average speed of 45 Mbit/s in the obstructed test and 47 Mbit/s in the line-of-sight test.

 However, the Nighthawk X10 fell off quite rapidly in the final test of this metric, putting it close to the bottom of the pack.
 This router only had an average throughput of about 10 Mbit/s.